verrazzano/docs/content/en/docs/guides/migrate/install/cert-manager/_index.md

   </div>
   {{< /clipboard >}}

-#### Configuring storage and resource limits and requests
+#### Configure storage and resource limits and requests

-Specify overrides to change the default resource (storage, cpu, memory, and such) requests and limits.
+Specify overrides to change the default resource (storage, CPU, memory, and such) requests and limits.

-For example, to apply a custom resource requests for cert-manager pods create the following overrides file and apply it when installing the module.
+For example, to apply a custom resource requests for cert-manager pods, create the following overrides file and apply it when installing the module.

 {{< clipboard >}}
 <div class="highlight">